-Through a rolling application process, applicants may apply for a \$4,000 incentive for up to two (2) light-duty battery electric vehicles as well an incentive for one EV charger in amount of \$1,500.
-The maximum grant amount per year for the Clean Fleet Program (two battery electric vehicles and one EV charger) is \$9,500.
-Grants will be reviewed by a committee, assessed, and awarded on a rolling basis contingent upon program funding, with priority given to applicants who would be adding their first EV to their fleet.
+Through a rolling application process, applicants may apply for a \$4,000 incentive for up to ten (10) light-duty battery electric vehicles as well as incentives for EV chargers.
+The number of vehicles and chargers an entity is eligible for will be determined by population size.
+Grants will be reviewed by Staff, assessed, and awarded on a rolling basis contingent upon program funding, with priority given to applicants who would be adding their first EV to their fleet.